 Overall it’s a much sturdier and comfortable feel, made even more impressive by the fact that the system is spring-assisted meaning anyone can transform it from sofa to sofabed, effortlessly.

 Yes, even grandma can operate a sofa weighing over 200lbs (90kg) with the right tools 🙂

 These features coupled with extra thoughtful additions such as zippers that secure the mattress to the frame, and the ability to stow away the mattress with the sheets attached for ready use make the Berin a great experience.

 When not transformed into its bed form, the Berin is a pretty neat sofa in itself.
 It’s not the most comfortable sofa ever (sleeper sofas tend not to be), but it is still very pleasant to sit on.
 Down-filled cushions help soften things up for a supportive yet not too firm sit.

 The mattress on the other hand is on the firm side which is great for that aching back, but definitely not for everyone.
-If your guests prefer something softer, having a gel mattress topper at the ready for them would solve most problems.
+If your guests prefer something softer, having a gel mattress topper at the ready would solve most problems.